uktrade/platform-tools/commands/COMMANDS.md

 ## Options

 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.

-No commands.

 # copilot-helper bootstrap migrate-secrets

 [↩ Parent](#copilot-helper-bootstrap)

     Migrate secrets from your gov paas application to AWS/copilot.